 Church members were overwhelmingly abolitionist and were even persecuted and driven out because of their anti-slavery leanings

 the Church never had segregated congregations; all members worshipped together

 the Church supported equal civil rights for many years before the 1978 revelation: to the Church, the issue of priesthood was not one of civil rights or granting status, but of revelation.

 Lastly, was Joseph Smith a pedophile?
 He did have several wives.
 It may have gotten out of hand.
-Some women who had non-Mormon husbands were “sealed” to the prophet in a spiritual ritual that gave these women a chance to go to the temple because their husbands were disinterested in their wives’ religion – this was known as polyandry.
+Some women, who were married to husbands who had not interest in their wives’ faith, were “sealed” to the prophet in a spiritual ritual that gave these women a chance to go to the temple – this was known as polyandry.
 Some women even had themselves sealed to the prophet after his death.
 The combination of these factors demonstrate the nuance required when we are tempted to over emphasize the many wives Joseph Smith had for the sake of a sensational headline.

-Polygamy was viewed as consistent with the Bible, as an exception within Mormonism instead of the rule, Joseph Smith was a prophet, and marrying “teenagers” would not have been all that uncommon to the nineteenth century.
+Polygamy was viewed as consistent with the Bible, as an exception within the Church instead of the rule, Joseph Smith was a prophet, and marrying “teenagers” would not have been all that uncommon to the nineteenth century.
 Also, religion is voluntary, and these women would have had the consent of their fathers and non-religious husbands.
-Mormonism began with and continue with monogamy as the rule and primary value of marriage.
+The Church began with and continued with monogamy as the rule and primary value of marriage.
 Even with these factors the practice is still unsettling for most, however, even the early leaders expressed a reluctancy towards the practice.

 Perhaps a little more context about marriage in the U.S. during the mid-nineteenth-century can shed light on just how complicated life and relationships were in those times.

 In Texas during the mid 1800s, historian Robert Wuthnow described the period as one “where women were so scarce they had to marry in self-defense”.